oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 A Subscription is associated only with the Session that created it.
 Each Subscription includes a Topic Filter, indicating the topic(s) for which messages are to be delivered on that Session, and Subscription Options.
-The Server is responsible for collecting messages that match the filter and transmitting them on the Session\'s Virtual Connection if and when that Virtual Connection is active.
+The Server is responsible for collecting messages that match the filter and transmitting them on the Session\'s Virtual Connection if and when that Virtual Connection exists.

 A Session cannot have more than one Subscription with the same Topic Filter, so the Topic Filter can be used as a key to identify the subscription within that Session.